-Much like the Mythos, the Tarantaluce caters to a natural, flat fit which is extremely ideal for beginning climbers.
+Much like the Mythos, the Tarantaluce caters to a natural, flat fit which is ideal for beginning climbers.
+However, it’s very surprising to see such extreme stiffness on the soles of the Tarantulace when compared to the Mythos.

-While La Sportiva certainly goes above and beyond with the Mythos as far as comfort, it’s surprising to see the extreme stiffness on the soles of the Tarantulace.
-The shoes are not uncomfortable, after all they are among our list of best beginner climbing shoes, however the rubber on the Tarantulace is one of the stiffest shoes on this list because of the 5mm rubber.
+The shoes are not uncomfortable, after all, they are among our list of best beginner climbing shoes, however, the rubber on the Tarantula is one of the stiffest shoes on this list because of the 5mm rubber.

 You may also like:

 - Best Women’s Climbing Pants